ajabreu100/ev-project/README.md

 ### Data Cleaning/ Preparation

-In the data cleaning process phase, we performed tasks such as:
+In the data cleaning process phase, I performed tasks such as:
 1. Loading CSV file into Excel, along with an initial inspection
-2. Filling any missing values that may not have been completed
+2. Filling any missing values that may not have been entered
 3. Examining data for any duplicate values
-4. Transforming all text casing to proper case
+4. Transforming all text casing to proper cased
 5. Trimming unnecessary data or spaces
 6. Formating column titles

 ### Exploratory Data Analysis

 ##### Main Question
-- Which county of Washington state contains the most EV vehicle registrations?
+- Which county in Washington state has the highest number of electric vehicle (EV) registrations?
 ##### Bonus Questions
-- Which EV vehicles contain the highest driving range?
+- Which electric vehicles have the longest driving range?

-- What other states are registered in the Washington DOL?
+- Which other states are recognized by the Washington Department of Licensing?

 ### Data Analysis